 - The figures for bullying and harassment are very low at Aarhus University. - And very few students have experienced discrimination. - International students feel that they are treated differently to a greater extent than Danish students, but the proportion is still very small.

 Phenomena such as bullying, sexual harassment, discrimination and threats are all classic elements in analyses of the psychological working environment in the labour market.
-They are phenomena which erode wellbeing, motivation, job satisfaction and work capacity, and which should all preferably be absent from good working and study environments.
+They are phenomena which erode well-

 Bullying and harassment